 Over grown/poor hooves: Over grown, poorly trimmed, poorly formed hooves are the leading cause for lameness and arthritis in goats.
 Care of the hooves should NEVER be overlooked.
 Your goats are built from the ground up, not the other way around.
 Hoof rot is another consideration a new owner, and can be easily identified by the blackened abscess in the hoof wall or foul smell.
 Always inspect your animals feet prior to purchase, and ask the seller when they last trimmed their goats hooves so that you can better determine if the amount of over growth is appropriate for the time they estimated.
 If your goat is walking on ‘elf shoes’ you would know that he has not had his feet trimmed recently.

 Mastitis: If you are purchasing a goat in milk, check the goats udder to be sure it is not red, swollen, or inflamed.
 Check the milk.
 Does it come out thick, yellowish, and fowl smelling?
 Or is it clean white, and fluid?
 Early onset of mastitis requires a test to determine infection.
 Late stage infection is visible, and causes severe damage to the mammary system resulting in gangrene that may effect one side of the udder (or sometimes both), and with the death of the tissue--cause the mammary to cease functioning.
-If you are looking for a dairy goat, what use is a doe that doesn’t produce milk?!
+Some forms of Mastitis are highly contagious to other goats in the heard, and can lay dormant in carrier does.
+If you are looking for a dairy goat, what use is a doe that doesn’t produce milk, or that can damage healthy does mammary systems??!

 Welcome to the Suds Bucket!